 Drawing of 'The Little White School

-to teach the three R's to all levels and maintain discipline.
+the three R's to all levels and maintain discipline.

 One room school houses were also located on Chestnut